Jaca: Climate

-Jaca has an submediterranean climate (Köppen: Cfb) bordering a submediterranean climate (Köppen: Cfa) with strong continental influences caused by the city's high altitude of 820 m.
+Jaca has a submediterranean climate (Köppen: Cfb) bordering a submediterranean climate (Köppen: Cfa) with strong continental influences caused by the city's high altitude of 820 m.
 Winters are cool and summers are warm, with hot daytime temperatures but relatively cool nights.
 There isn't any real dry season, but the rainiest seasons are autumn and spring.
 The average precipitation is 768 mm per year.
-Frost is common so is snowfall, being snow common from late November to early March.
-Heavy snowfalls are sporadic, and they usually occur during cold spells.
+Frost is common and so is snowfall, snow being common from late November to early March.
+Heavy snowfalls are sporadic and usually occur during cold spells.
 Jaca's average annual temperature is 12.2 C.

 Main sights

 Jaca boasts several medieval walls and towers surrounding the 11th-century Romanesque Jaca Cathedral.

 The Jaca citadel, a fortification dating to the late 16th century, is home to a colony of rock sparrows.

 The Diocesan Museum of Jaca (Museum of Medieval Sacred Art) protects Romanesque and Gothic frescos, some of which were found in the most remote locations in the Jaca district.